 What's the cost?
 Where can I get a copy?

-Become One Body One Spirit in Christ costs $NZ33.00 (GST and postage & packing included).
+Become One Body One Spirit in Christ is on special! $20.00 NZD (GST and postage & packing included).

 To order a copy of Become One Body One Spirit in Christ send an email to: